vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ```
 /settlements/[inbox|archive]/[file extension]/[orgnum]/[sales unit serial]/[sales unit serial]-[settlement number].[file extension]
 ```

+# How to use it

+Reports under `/settlements/inbox` can be "deleted" (actually hidden) in order to keep track of already processed reports.

+Reports are deleted by using the `rm` command in SFTP or the delete function in your SFTP interface.

+Reports under `/settlements/archive` cannot be removed.

 ## Example SFTP session

 Below is an example of an SFTP session, with line breaks added for readability.